minerupset/minerupset.github.io/blog-folder/rough_drafts/Basic-Heroku-Deployment/Basic-Heroku-Deployment.md

 # specific_css:
 # specific_js:
 tags:
   - Software
   - Deployment
 hide:
   - navigation
 ---

 # Basic Heroku Deployment

+HEROKU HAS REALLY GOOD DOCUMENTATION, IS THIS NECESSARY?

 I've heard the phrase, "Software you don't sell is a hobby".
 Now, that's all fine - not everything has to be a money making venture - but a deeper layer on that idea could easily be, "Software you don't deploy is just a text file".
 To that end, I'm going to go over the basics here of how to create a project to deploy to Heroku.
 I'll use a basic Node-Express server example so we can focus less on the code and more on the project itself.

+The overall steps are:

+1. Build the server
+2. Initialize a git repo
+3. Create a Heroku account and install the Heroku CLI
+4. Add Heroku as a remote location (similar to GitHub is a remote to git)
+5. Push your code to your Heroku remote

 ## Creating Our Server